 What to See in Porto for History Lovers

-It is a truly amazing city for history lovers and you will be able to quickly get a positive impression of Porto based on its historical monuments and sights.
+It is an amazing city for history buffs, and you will quickly get a positive impression of Porto based on its historical monuments and sites.

 One of the most popular constructions in Porto is the iconic Luis I Bridge.
-The legendary 172-meters long bridge was built from 1881-1886 and is one of the symbols of tourism for Porto.
+The legendary 172-meter-(564 feet) long bridge was built between 1881 and 1886 and is one of the symbols of tourism for Porto.

 It goes over the Douro River from Vila Nova de Gaia to the historic Ribeira district.

-The bridge has two different parts to it (different levels).
-One level is for trams and pedestrians and the other is for cars and pedestrians.
-The views from the bridge are completely stellar.
+The bridge has two different levels.
+One level is for trams and pedestrians, and the other is for cars and pedestrians.
+The views from the bridge are stellar.

 Wandering around the Ribeira district is one of the essential things to do in Porto.
 It is a UNESCO World Heritage Site (and has been since 1996) and you will see why when you visit Porto.